Overview

 Project Settings

-Project Administrators can update important Project details on the Settings tab.
-Only project Administrators can see this page.
+Project Administrators can update important Project details from within the Settings tab.
+Only Project Administrators can see this page.

 Add address of the Project

-Open the Project settings by clicking on the cogwheel at the bottom left and enter the address of the Project.
-This address is printed as information in the header of Forms and Task Reports and can be used in Forms to retrieve location-specific information such as the weather.
+Open the Project settings by clicking on the cogwheel at the bottom left and enter the physical address of the Project.
+This address is printed as information in the header of Forms and Task Reports, and can be used in Forms to retrieve location-specific information such as the weather.

 Note: You can read all about this topic in the following article in our knowledge base: Introduction to the Project Settings Tab on Web and Mobile